Items can be used for many things. But sometimes you need to get a lot of them for various situations. So what do you do? You go Item Farming.

 - In Theatrhythm Final Fantasy, a Rhythm Game spin-off, playable characters are unlocked by collecting specifically coloured Crystal Shards, which are randomly dropped by bosses in randomly-generated Dark Notes.
 So if you want, say, Kain on your team, you'll have to be doubly or triply lucky.

-- Half of Recettear (the other half being selling what you've farmed).
+- Half of Recettear: An Item Shop's Tale (the other half being selling what you've farmed).

-- In Atelier Series you need to do this to find ingredients for your items.
+- In the Atelier series you need to do this to find ingredients for your items.

 - This isn't necessary in Cave Story, but it can be helpful.
 In particular, many (non-speed running) players like to exploit the respawning mechanic at the beginning of the third room of Sacred Grounds to collect enough hearts to refill their health.